-Today there are several kinds of slacklines and many companies have created a 2-piece set, which makes things much easier, and provides different kinds of materials, such as nylon or polyester webbing, for different styles of slacklining.
+Today there are several kinds of slacklines and many companies have created a 2-piece set, similar to a tie-down system, which makes things much easier, and provides different kinds of materials, such as nylon or polyester webbing, for different styles of slacklining.

-However, many slackliners continue to build their own slacklines based on ordinary climbing gear, knots and carabiner pulley systems; the result is a hybrid of a trampoline and a tightrope.
+However, many slackliners continue to like old-fasioned slacklines based on ordinary climbing gear, knots and carabiner pulley systems; the result is a hybrid of a trampoline and a tightrope.